shesellsanctuary/Brewery/README.md

 ### How will the data change throughout the app?
-A timer will be set to change it randomly so the application can respond accordingly.
+A timer will be set to change it randomly so the application can respond accordingly. or
+API?

+### How will Shane correct the temperature?
+He can press a button to notify that the temperature has been reset.